 The route doubles back along Souq St. A circuit only takes a few minutes by car, but you could spend half a day exploring these two roads on foot.

-The road doubles back on itself just after shops selling Arabic-style sofas and sedans and Omani honey.
-On the return section of the loop are outlets selling Omani-style traditional ladies’ clothing with colourful anklets and embroidered smocking.
+Passing near the old souq, the road veers to the left just after shops selling Arabian-style sofas and sedans and Omani honey.
+Along Souq St there are outlets selling Omani-style traditional ladies’ clothing with colourful anklets and embroidered smocking.
 Interspersed with the tailors are ‘wedding services’ shops selling strings of lights and outrageous bridal thrones.

-Towards the end of the street, and completing the loop, there are many carpentry workshops selling mandoos (bridal chests).
+Towards the end of Souq St, and completing the loop, you'll come across many carpentry workshops selling mandoos (bridal chests).
 Usually black or terracotta-red and decorated with brass tacks, these make a fun souvenir.
-A small box costs OR10 or a large chest OR50 with many sizes in between.
+A small box costs OR10 or a large chest OR50, with many sizes in between.